spatie/css-styleguide/README.md

 ```

 - Defined in `views/*.scss`
-- A special component that is not reusable, but tied to a specific view.
+- A special component that is not reusable, but tied to a specific view
 - Mostly exceptions and one-time styling
 - Use sparsely, try to think in more generic components